Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Traditional and Annual Autumn Events

-Autumn is the season when the air becomes clearer and the leaves gradually change color.
+Autumn is the season when the air is clearer and the leaves on the trees gradually change color.
 The heat eases and the days become cooler and more comfortable.
-It is also the season of harvest, and there is an abundance of delicious food that comes into season during this time of year.
+It is also the season of harvest, and there is an abundance of delicious food that comes into season at this time of year.
 Here are some of the traditional and annual autumn events.

 Moon-watching

 Chou-you-no-Sekku is an annual event held on September 9.
-This is a Sekku that coincides with the number "9," which is considered auspicious in China, and the custom of praying for good health and longevity has taken root in Japan as well.
+This is a Chinese festival that coincides with the number 9, which is considered auspicious, and the custom of praying for good health and longevity has taken root in Japan as well.
 In addition to appreciating chrysanthemum flowers, which are at their best at this time of the year, people drink chrysanthemum-soaked sake and take a chrysanthemum bath to drive away evil spirits.

 Autumnal equinox

 Ohigan is a Buddhist event that is said to have originated in Japan.
-It is held every year in spring and fall, and the three days before and after the national holidays of the spring equinox and the fall equinox respectively fall into the Ohigan period.
-On this day, people make offerings to their ancestors by visiting graves, making offerings, and cleaning altars and Buddhist altar utensils.
+It is held every year in spring and fall, and the three days before and after the national holidays of "vernal equinox" and "autumnal equinox," respectively, are the period of the Ohigan.
+On this day, people make offerings to their ancestors by visiting graves, making offerings, and cleaning Buddhist altars and utensils.

 Autumn leaf viewing

 Autumn leaf viewing refers to going out to appreciate the beautifully colored autumn leaves.
 It is said to have originated in the culture of aristocrats during the Heian period (794-1185), and has been enjoyed by the general public over time.
-During the autumn-leaf viewing season, more and more people go to the mountains, and famous places for viewing autumn leaves all over Japan become crowded with people.
+During the autumn-leaf viewing season, more and more people go to the mountains, and many places famous for their autumn foliage throughout Japan become crowded with people.

 Halloween